Kumarsanjeet1/DevOps/Linux and Terminal commands.md

               This command is used to display all directories specified by path in the environment variable.

   - pwd

     Stands for "Print working directory", Basically pwd command is print/display the path directory,where are you working from.

  - ls (list directory contents)

         lists tags-
-        - ls -a (It is display the all files including hidden files)
+        • ls -a (It is display the all files including hidden files)
-        - ls -l (It is display the file with long details)
+        • ls -l (It is display the file with long details)
-        - ls -al (It is display the all the files including hidden files with long detatils)
+        • ls -al (It is display the all the files including hidden files with long detatils)
-        - ls -R ( It will display the all files also in sub-directory)
+        • ls -R ( It will display the all files also in sub-directory) •
-        -
-        -
+        •
+        •

  - cd (Change Directory)

- - cd .. ( Change path directory one step back)
+            • cd .. ( Change path directory one step back)

  - cat (Concatenate files to standard Output)

-         - cat > name.txt (creating a new file)
+         • cat > name.txt    (creating a new file)
-               Hi, My name is sanjeet.
+               Hi, My name is sanjeet,    (cntrl + c   to save the file)
-         - cat name.txt  (display the information or data in it)
+         • cat name.txt       (display the information or data in it)
+         • cat surname.txt    (creating a new file) Hi, My surname is kumar  (cntrl + c    to save the file)
+         • cat name.txt surname.txt > fullname.txt    (Create a new file that is fullname.txt,
+              then Concatenation of name.txt or surname.txt will be assign in fullname.txt)
+         • cat fullname.txt       (display the data of fullname.txt)
+         • echo "halo" (It will display halo)
+         • echo "halo" > greet.txt  (It will create a new file and "halo" will be assign in the file)
+         • cat greet.txt    (It will display the data of greet.txt file)
+         • cat greet.txt | tr a-z A-Z >upper.txt (